The Call

 Firstly, please have fun.

-• This is not just for you.
-Keep in mind that the couple is having these calls with every vendor-They are drained.
+• Keep in mind that the couple is having these calls with every single vendor and they are probably tired of talking through the details.
+So, please keep things fun and light.

 • I transition to wedding day details by congratulating them on their upcoming engagement.